 What import alias would you like configured? @/*

 After the prompts, create-next-app will create a folder with your project name and install the required dependencies.
-Next, we have to install the packages for sending emails.
+Next, let's install the necessary packages for sending emails using React Email and Resend Email API in your Next.js project.

 npm i resend react-email @react-email/components @react-email/render